miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 guess.
 Maybe try to be an influencer.
 If you have the potential to be a genuinely interesting person, then be that person.
 Lots of people do that by traveling our seeking out interesting experiences, but this is so unappealing to me now, except maybe for the education of my child.
-I generally I like to travel in the space of my own mind (reading & writing).
+I like to travel in the space of my own mind (reading & writing).
 It's just so much less drama and rigmarole.

 I will not be a cryptobro nor an instapeep.
 Rather, I'll continue to be the alternative-path oddball.
 The path less travelled, and all that.
 I've gone